AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/synchronization.md

 # PI to OCS change synchronization

 The PI to OCS Agent supports synchronizing changes in the PI Data Archive and PI Asset Framework.
 Updates are automatically sent to OCS without any user interaction.
-This topic outlines how synchronization works and its limitations.

 ## Data Archive synchronization